 What is SLS 3D printing?

-Selective laser sintering (SLS) belongs to the powder bed fusion (PBF) category of 3D printing technology that involves a high power laser to sinter small particles of polymer powder into a product based on a 3D CAD model.
-Due to its high resolution, high productivity and easy availability of materials make SLS technology ideal for a range of applications like rapid prototyping to end-use parts.
+Selective laser sintering belongs to the powder bed fusion (PBF) category.
+SLS printing involves a high power laser to sinter small particles of polymer powder into a product based on a 3D CAD model.
+Its high resolution, high productivity and easy availability of materials make SLS technology ideal for a range of applications from rapid prototyping to end-use parts with complex geometries.

-Selective laser sintering involves fusing of layers of material powder (typically ~0.1 mm thick), spread evenly across the build area using a counter-rotating leveling roller.
-The part building process takes place inside a closed nitrogen gas filled chamber (or any inert gas) in order to minimize oxidation and degradation of the powder.
+The selective laser sintering process involves the fusion of layers of material powder (typically ~0.1 mm thick), spread evenly across the build area using a counter-rotating levelling roller.
+The part building process takes place inside a closed nitrogen gas-filled chamber (or any inert gas) in order to minimize oxidation and degradation of the powder.

 Step 1 – Preheating the powder

 - The powder in the build platform is preheated and maintained just below the melting point and/or glass transition temperature of the powdered material with the help of infrared heaters present above the build platform.

 Step 2 – Printing the SLS 3D parts at high temperature

 - As soon as the thin powder layer is formed and preheated, a focused CO2 laser beam is directed onto the powder bed and moved using galvanometers in such a way that it fuses the material thermally to form the cross-section layer by layer depending on the CAD design.
 How thick a layer should be is decided in the slicing software.